How Long Does it Take to Immigrate to the United States?

 Each month, the State Department notifies the public as to who can actually immigrate to the United States that particular month.
-Visa bulletin information is available through our web site, or at www.state.gov or by calling (202) 663-1541.
+Visa bulletin information is available through the Department of State, our website, or by calling (888) 344-0892.
 Based on the preferences (remember that immediate relatives are not limited, and therefore, are not included in the Visa Bulletin), three pieces of information are given based on each category.

 Current: means no backlog exists at all and everyone in that category can immigrate, assuming all of the paperwork has been properly completed.
 When a category is current, it is noted in the Bulletin by the letter “C”.